Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/PRD.md

 - **NFR-COMPAT-1:** The publisher SHALL require source and target ODS/API instances to be the same Ed-Fi version.
 - **NFR-COMPAT-2:** The publisher SHALL target .NET 8.0.
 - **NFR-COMPAT-3:** The publisher SHALL support deployment on Windows (x64 native binary) and Linux (via Docker).
+- **NFR-COMPAT-4:** The publisher SHOULD support reading from or writing to a Sqlite database as an alternative to an Ed-Fi API, for testing or non-API data movement scenarios.

 ### NFR-PERF: Performance